OctoPrint/OctoPrint/blog/spotlight/_posts/2016-12-14-octoprint-around-the-world.md

 40mm fan guard of which I can't find the link anymore).
 The Pi2 lives inside the right side electronics bay, on a little velcro'd in caddy.

-I hope you found this little feature as inspiring as I did - I think it will not be the last one like this :) Cheers!
+I hope you found this little feature as inspiring as I did - if so it will not be the last one like this :) Let me now [on Twitter](https://twitter.com/OctoPrint3D)!
+Cheers!